ihmccreery/bplc-ruby/README.md

 ### Implemented

 - `Program ::= [Declaration, Declaration, ..., Declaration]`
-  - A `Program` has a `declaration_list` child which is just an array of Declarations.
+  - A `Program` has a `declarations` child which is just an array of Declarations.
 This is different than the grammar given in the BPL manual
 - `Declaration > VariableDeclaration | FunctionDeclaration`
   - Note that in the BPL manual, a `Declaration` can produce a `VarDec` or `FunDec`.
 We deviate from this, instead just